SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/cloud_and_saas/ubika_waap.md

 Ubika WAAP Gateway detect and prevent threats against your web applications and your APIs.

 !!! warning
-    This format is still in beta, please use it wisely.
+    This format is in beta.

 {!_shared_content/operations_center/detection/generated/suggested_rules_6dbdd199-77ae-4705-a5de-5c2722fa020e_do_not_edit_manually.md!}